 All sites, regardless of size or value will complete Site Waste Management Plans (SWMPs).
 The SWMP includes the collection of data relating to waste (including reuse of waste on site), as well as Duty of Care information on waste carriers and final destinations.
-SWMP data is gathered by HSES / CR Director for annual objectives, benchmarking and for the driving of waste reduction strategies.
+SWMP data is gathered by HSES / CR Director for reporting on a monthly basis and for annual objectives, benchmarking and for the driving of waste reduction strategies.